lost-scripts/lost-scripts.github.io/themes/lost-theme/README.md

 ## Features

-- Tab/Accordion navigator for intuitive content organization.
+- Tab/Accordion navigator for intuitive navigation and organization.
-- Navigator filters for enhanced usability (1st section only ATM).
+- Navigator filters for enhanced usability (1st section only, ATM).
-- Lightweight & performant search box for quick access to relevant content.
+- Lightweight & performant [*pizza-searchbox*](github.com/infinilabs/pizza-searchbox) for quick access to relevant content.
 - Dark mode toggle for better readability.
-- Customizable highlight colors for personal styling.
+- Customizable highlights color for personal styling.
 - Multi-language localization support.
-- Link Dock for links, Email, RSS feed, etc.
+- Link dock for links like Email, RSS feed, social, etc.
+- Simple comment system by [*giscus*](github.com/giscus/giscus) (requires a GitHub account, though).
-- Optional `<aside>` continer.
+- Optional `<aside>` container.
 - Allows README.md files to be reused as pages with minimal changes.
 Or that's the goal...
-- And much more...

 ## Installation